-Recently, with the advances in low-noise, broadband, millimeter-wave amplifiers (100 GHz and up), interferometers are emerging as useful instruments for probing the CMB anisotropy from the ground.2 Since an interferometer directly measures the Fourier transform of the sky signal, it has the advantage over single-dish experiments of determining directly the CMB angular power spectrum -- the goal of most CMB anisotropy experiments - with well-defined window functions.3 In addition, interferometers are less susceptible to detector noise, ground signal pick-up, and atmospheric signal corruption associated with single receivers because only signals common to pairs of receivers are correlated for detection.
-Finally, interferometers allow higher angular resolution without the building of large antennae, for it is the baseline4 and not the dish diameter that sets the angular scale (for a given wavelength) of the instrument.
-This short paper will describe the optical system and antennae used in the Princeton Microwave INTerferometer (MINT) experiment.
+Recently, with the advances in low-noise, broadband, millimeter-wave amplifiers (100 GHz and up), interferometers are emerging as useful instruments for probing the CMB anisotropy from the ground.
+Since an interferometer directly measures the Fourier transform of the sky signal, it has the advantage over single-dish experiments of determining directly the CMB angular power spectrum -- the goal of most CMB anisotropy experiments -- with welldefined window functions.
+In addition, interferometers are less susceptible to detector noise, ground signal pick-up, and atmospheric signal corruption associated with single receivers because only signals common to pairs of receivers are correlated for detection.
+Finally, interferometers allow higher angular resolution without the building of large antennae, for it is the baseline and not the dish diameter that sets the angular scale (for a given wavelength) of the instrument.
+This short paper will describe the design and the preliminary test of optical system used in the Princeton Microwave INTerferometer (MINT) experiment.